fortzsu/hand-history-replayer-spring/README.md

  - Backend (localhost: 8080): run HandHistoryReplayerSpringApplication.java
  - Frontend (localhost: 4200): cd frontend folder | npm i | ng s --open (Node.js, Angular CLI needed)
+ - Running app:
+1 - The user could upload the file (stored in resources folder for trial purposes) 2 - Click to the Hand button
+3 - The app shows the details of the Poker Hands

+## Room for improvement
+ - Now works only for a hardcoded user

 ![home.png](home.png)
 ![hand.png](hand.png)